 GRP (glass-reinforced plastic) pipes, possibly built with mortar siliceous aggregates, are classified as “flexible” pipes, since they can work in a deflected condition, up to 5% of the diameter (long-term), fully in conformity with safety requirements.

 The external loads (soil and traffic) above a GRP buried pipe cause a reduction of the vertical diameter and a consequent increase of the horizontal diameter (deflection).

 This horizontal movement develops a passive soil resistance that enhances the pipe’s support by contrasting the deflection and increases its lift (fig.1).
 Please see the next picture.

 Thanks to the flexibility of the pipe, all of the external loads, such as soil and traffic that are loaded on the pipe, are sustained by a combination of the pipe’s stiffness and the stiffness of the soil surrounding the pipe.

-The amount of deflection depends on the soil load, on the alive load, on the native soil’s characteristics, on the pipe’s backfill material, on the trench width, on the filling and on the pipe’s stiffness.
+The amount of deflection depends on the soil load, the live load, the native soil’s characteristics, the pipe’s backfill material, the trench width, the filling, and on the pipe’s stiffness.

-Buried fiberglass pipes generally accommodate 4-5% of long term deformation without structural damage.
-An appropriate selection of the pipe’s stiffness class and its corresponding installation method allows maintaining the pipe deflection within acceptable values.
+Buried fiberglass pipes generally accommodate 4-5% of long-term deformation without structural damage.
+An appropriate selection of the pipe’s stiffness class and its corresponding installation method allows for maintaining the pipe deflection within acceptable values.